takeshixx/knxmap/README.md

 ## Compatibility

-KNXmap requires Python 3.3 or newer.
-There are no external dependencies, everything is included in the standard library.
-Users of Python 3.3 need to install the [asyncio](https://docs.python.org/3/library/asyncio.html) module from [PyPI](https://pypi.python.org/pypi).
+KNXmap heavily relies on the [asyncio](https://docs.python.org/3/library/asyncio.html) module and therefore requires Python 3.4 or newer.
+There are just a few optional dependencies that are required for some special features.

 ## Usage